pierreclauss/difiq-2024/VaR.md

 ### 1.2 Démêlage (wrangling en anglais)

-“Tidying and transforming are called *wrangling*, because getting your data in a form that’s natural to work with often feels like a fight” [**R for Data Science**](https://r4ds.had.co.nz/introduction.html) (Grolemund G. and Wickham H.).
+“Tidying and transforming are called *wrangling*, because getting your data in a form that’s natural to work with often feels like a fight”, [**R for Data Science**](https://r4ds.had.co.nz/introduction.html) (Grolemund G. and Wickham H.).